Behind the scenes of OK Go's Grammy-nominated vinyl packaging

 They are, in the words of their frontman, 'that video band'.
 But now OK Go – the indie-rock group rightly fêted for their jaw-droppingly innovative pop videos (the Grammy-winning ‘Here It Goes Again’, ‘Needing/Getting’, ‘This Too Shall Pass’) – are also That Album Packaging Band.

-After a lengthy hiatus (because kids, the pandemic, a co-written/directed film called The Beanie Bubble, middle-aged life), the LA-by-way-of-Chicago fourpiece re-emerged earlier this year with And the Adjacent Possible.
+After a lengthy hiatus (because kids, the pandemic, a co-written/directed film called The Beanie Bubble, middle-aged life), the LA-by-way-of-Chicago fourpiece re-emerged in spring last year with And the Adjacent Possible.
 It had been 11 years since their last album, so OK Go came hard and they came extra-inventive.

 The video for the single ‘Love’ was shot in a Budapest railway station using 29 robots, an infinity of mirrors, precision choreography and sleight-of-hand costume changes, and was another one-take wonder.
 Albeit that take was the 37th.
 But theirs is a love you can hold, too.
 The vinyl of their fifth album comes encased in an elaborately engineered 3-D sleeve that speaks to the lyrical themes of the album, and was designed in partnership with a 'sound as a medium' artist Yuri Suzuki, London multi-disciplinary design studio Yard, and the Vietnam-based paper experts of greetings card company Lovepop.